WPgenWeakest Precondition Generator

 fun Q\ Q1, F Q1 \* (Q1 \−−∗ Q).

-The magic wand may appear somewhat puzzling, but it fact the above statement is reminiscent from the statement of wp_ramified, which captures the expressive power of all the structural reasoning rules of Separation Logic at once.
-If we unfold the definition of the magic wand, we can see more clearly that mkstruct F is a formula that describes a program that produces a postcondition Q when executed in the current state if and only if the formula F describes a program that produces a postcondtion Q1 in a subset of the current state, and if the postcondition Q1 augmented with the remaining of the current state (i.e., the piece described by H) corresponds to the postcondition Q.
+The magic wand may appear somewhat puzzling, but the above statement is reminiscent from the statement of wp_ramified, which captures the expressive power of all the structural reasoning rules of Separation Logic at once.
+If we unfold the definition of the magic wand, we can see more clearly that mkstruct F is a formula that describes a program that produces a postcondition Q when executed in the current state if and only if the formula F describes a program that produces a postcondtion Q1 in a subset of the current state and if the postcondition Q1 augmented with the remainder of the current state (i.e., the piece described by H) corresponds to the postcondition Q.

 Definition mkstruct' (F:formula) : formula :=